r4ph433l/KIZ/README.md

 install the files in install

-put lightdm.conf and lightdm-mini-greeter.conf into /etc/lightdm/
+put lightdm.conf, lightdm-mini-greeter.conf and Xsession into /etc/lightdm/

-move .bashrc to ~/
+move .bashrc and .xsession to ~/